MFloru/Bacchus-R1/meeting minutes/Meeting_9.md

 *Next meeting:  ???*

 **News**
+* Marie summarized all the mealworms information in the FAO report (see corresponding files on Teambition and GitHub

 **Discussions**
-* Discussion over our advances on meeting minute 6 tasks => everything is postponed to next week
+* Discussion over our advances on meeting minute 6 tasks
+* Preparation of Benn Koo meeting (structure of our report, ways of gathering information
+* Discussion over the new assignments for GMS class
-* Discussion over what we need to grow mealworms
+* Discussion over what we need to grow mealworms and if we actually start it (and when?)

 **Tasks**